-One of the most important considerations for operations teams, whether in the construction, mining, asset management or even insurance industries, is improving onsite safety.
+One of the most important considerations for operations teams, whether in the construction, mining, facilities and maintenance or even insurance industries, is improving onsite safety.
 And one of the best emerging technologies that’s helping companies the world over take their safety management to the next level is drone technology.

 If you’re looking for an affordable, practical and scalable way to bring your occupational health and safety management to the 21st century, it’s probably time to start considering how drones can help you.